 We have many exciting programs, plans and ways to get involved with Strawberry Fields.
-We even have a brand-new outdoor kitchen!
-If you would like to join our garden team, you can sign up here.
-Questions?
-Contact Maggie Tuohy (firstname.lastname@example.org) or Elizabeth Ebinger (email@example.com).
+We even have an outdoor kitchen!
+If you would like to join our garden team, contact Maggie Tuohy ([email protected]).

 The Teaching Gardens